 Fear of the Number 13

 This phobia for the number 13 is called Triskaidekaphobia.
 It literally means fear of the number 3 and 10.
-It is believed that it brings about bad luck.
+It is believed that it brings bad luck.
 This phobia has many stories surrounding it, which have been developed over the centuries.
 The most popular of which is the concept of Friday the 13th.

 Fear of the Number 4